-Objective: Foster and maintain compliance with fair housing law by making reasonable accommodations for people with disabilities and making improvements to outreach and process.
-Train all project planning and development services City Planning staff on facilitating Reasonable Accommodation requests; Produce and disseminate informational materials regarding Reasonable Accommodation process at development services centers; Process 5 requests annually based on applications received; Amend the Reasonable Accommodation Ordinance Instructions and Findings in 2022.
+Objective: Train City Planning staff on processing Reasonable Accommodation requests; Produce and disseminate materials regarding Reasonable Accommodation process; Ammend the Reasonable Accommodation Ordinance Instructions and Findings in 2022.

 DOD will work with City Departments to coordinate the City's compliance with the ADA and the Rehabilitation Act of 1973.
 Monitor compliance and ensure reasonable accommodation to people who use all City programs and facilities.
 LACP will assess the need for amendments to the reasonable accommodation provision in the Zoning Code which facilitates modifications to housing units occupied by persons with disabilities.
 Develop staff training resources regarding implementation of the reasonable accommodation provision.
 Improve application forms, outreach, advertising and informational materials to increase use of the reasonable accommodation provision by people with disabilities.
-Amend the Reasonable Accommodation Ordinance Instructions and Findings form to allow options for those persons with disabilities unable to submit their request in writing and make clear that written responses to the required findings section are an optional opportunity to provide information and not required.
+Amend the Reasonable Accomodation Ordinance Instructions and Findings form to allow options for those persons with disabilities unable to submit their request in writing and make clear that written responses to the required findings section are an optional opportunity to provide information and not required.